-- We actively promote a culture of mutual respect, tolerance and cooperation tolerance, in line with the British values - Team meetings are facilitated to support with team development, to raise awareness of mental health and well-being by engaging staff in conversations about how the setting maintains a supportive environment - We promote a culture that supports any staff member who is experiencing a mental health related illness to discuss this and reasonable adjustments will be made to support any staff experiencing stress and any mental health issues - If the nursery is made aware of any member of staff who requires support, a plan for more regular support sessions and adjustments to their working day will be discussed and decided in partnership with the staff member.
-This plan will be reviewed regularly and adapted to ensure it is a relevant and appropriate (see Supporting staff members individually section) - If adjustments are unable to meet the needs of the member of staff or the nursery, then further advice support will be sought - Staff well-being and staff self-care information is available within designated staff areas - Leaders and managers support practitioners in a safe culture where bullying, harassment and discrimination is not tolerated, along with a culture that challenges and deals with any inappropriate behaviour in a timely manner.
+- measures will be discussed in a sensitive and understanding manner with the staff member, as appropriate - We actively promote a culture of mutual respect, tolerance and cooperation tolerance, in line with the British values - Team meetings are facilitated to support with team development, to raise awareness of mental health and well-being by engaging staff in conversations about how the setting maintains a supportive environment - We promote a culture that supports any staff member who is experiencing a mental health related illness to discuss this and reasonable adjustments will be made to support any staff experiencing stress and any mental health issues - If the nursery is made aware of any member of staff who requires support, a plan for more regular support sessions and adjustments to their working day will be discussed and decided in partnership with the staff member.
+This plan will be reviewed regularly and adapted to ensure it is a relevant and appropriate (see Supporting staff members individually section) - If adjustments are unable to meet the needs of the member of staff or the nursery, then further advice support will be sought - Staff well-being and staff self-care information is available within designated staff areas - Leaders and managers support practitioners in a safe culture where bullying, harassment and discrimination are not tolerated, along with a culture that challenges and deals with any inappropriate behaviour in a timely manner; we have anonymous procedures to encourage reporting sexual harassment - We have a zero-tolerance approach towards discriminatory behaviour and sexual harassment - Training includes appropriate understanding that harassment, of any kind, is subjective and so depends on how the behaviour makes someone feel in order to create a culture of zero tolerance towards sexual harassment, in particular - If a member of staff is returning to work after a period of absence, a back to work interview is carried out as per our absence management procedure.